Mindspace uses monetary tactics to help users stick to their commitments.

 Digital content is designed to shorten our attention (example: short form video content).

-Conclusion from SWOT and mindmap
+Insights from SWOT and mindmap

 Design development